 Recipe Notes & Tips:

-- Top with ice cream, whipped cream, caramel sauce, or chocolate sauce
+- Top with ice cream, homemade whipped cream, caramel sauce, or chocolate sauce

 - Can be made with fresh or canned fruit (drained).
 It may cook in a shorter amount of time, so check the cobbler after 30 minutes and then check every 5 minutes until done

 - Store leftovers, covered, in the refrigerator for up to 5 days